Search blog:

 Chief of Staff

-Profits made by companies limited by shares are often distributed to their members (shareholders) in the form of cash dividend payments.
+Companies limited by shares usually distribute profit to their members (shareholders) in the form of cash dividend payments.
 Dividends are issued to all members whose shares provide dividend rights, which most do.

-Company profits are distributed in proportion to the percentage of shares held by each member.
-These distributions are often described in terms of:
+Company profits are distributed proportionally, based on the percentage of shares that each member holds.
+These distributions are often described in terms of the following:

-• the dividend rate – the actual amount that is paid out in respect of each share (e.g. £1)
+• Dividend rate—the actual amount that is paid out in respect of each share (e.g. £1)

-• the dividend yield – the dividend rate paid out per share, expressed as a percentage of the current stock value (e.g. if the dividend rate was £1 but the market value of each share is £50, then the dividend yield is 2%)
+• Dividend yield—the dividend rate paid out per share, expressed as a percentage of the current stock value (e.g. if the dividend rate is £1 but the market value of each share is £50, then the dividend yield is 2%)

-Dividend payments do not always comprise the entire profit of an organisation.
-Many companies will decide to re-invest a portion of their profit in the business.
-This is known as ‘retained earnings’.
+Dividend payments don’t always comprise an organisation’s entire profit.
+Many companies reinvest at least some of their profit back into the business.
+This accumulated portion of profits after dividend distributions is known as ‘retained earnings’.

-Furthermore, they are not allowed to pay out any more in dividends than is available from profits already accumulated and eligible for this purpose.
+Furthermore, companies must pay no more in dividends than is available from profits already accumulated and eligible for this purpose.
 These available profits are known as ‘distributable reserves’ or ‘distributable profits’.

 What is the procedure for paying dividends?

-Broadly speaking, there are two forms of dividends: final dividends and interim dividends.
-Below we will consider the general rules that apply to the payment of both types of dividends, as well as make the distinction between interim and final dividends.
+Broadly speaking, there are two types of dividends: final and interim.
+Below, we consider the general rules that apply to the payment of dividends.
+We also distinguish between interim and final dividends.

 General rules

-Company directors should hold a board meeting and agree to ‘declare’ a dividend (either themselves or subject to approval by the members).
-Minutes of the meeting must be kept, even in the case of a sole director.
+By law, company directors must hold a board meeting before issuing dividends.
+The purpose of the meeting is for the directors to ‘declare’ a dividend (either themselves or subject to approval by the members).
+Meeting minutes must be kept, even in companies with only one director.

 • date of dividend payment